Showfhon/Showfhon/README.md

 Hello, I'm showfhon.
-A freshman in NSYSU EE.
+A sophomore in NSYSU EE.
+((Currently struggling with my major..... so many things to learn :(

-I just started to learn some coding skill recently.
+I just started to learn some coding skill few weeks ago.
-Have finished C++ course in my college this spring but still understand nothing about programming.
+Have finished C++ course in my college but still understand nothing about programming.
 So now I try to study it on my own in my free time.
-Hope I can make some progress before the next semester begin.
+Hope I can make some progress in this semester.

 Currently learning - HTML/CSS/Javascript I guess